Discover Amsterdam

 Image from Koen Smilde

-With its massive fortresses and castles, the region, known as the De Stelling van Amsterdam (The Defense Line of Amsterdam), once provided protection against the Netherlands’ enemies.
-Now, visitors can roam the bastions along this 35-kilometre-long ring of fortifications and imagine life hundreds of years ago.
-Both Muiden and Weesp are fantastic starting points for exploring the area with special bike routes that take you past the most beautiful highlights, among them Fort aan de Ossenmarkt and Fort Uitermeer.
+The region known as the De Stelling van Amsterdam (the Defense Line of Amsterdam), once protected against the Netherlands’ enemies.
+Now, visitors can roam the bastions along this 35-kilometre-long ring of fantastic forts and imagine life hundreds of years ago.
+Both Muiden and Weesp are fantastic starting points for exploring the area with bike routes that take you past the most beautiful highlights, among them Fort aan de Ossenmarkt and Fort Uitermeer.
 The latter of which can be viewed from the delightful restaurant, Uit & Meer.

 Image from Koen Smilde

 For a local cycle route that offers a little bit of everything, follow the River Amstel south from Amsterdam into some spectacular Dutch countryside.
 Watch as the buildings fade away, replaced by swaying reeds, green meadows and historic villages.
-Touring this idyllic region will make you feel just like a 17th-century artist might have and you'll find plenty of flat and accessible cycle routes through the area.
+Touring this idyllic region will make you feel just like a 17th-century artist might have, and you'll find plenty of flat and accessible cycle routes throughout the area.
+Don't miss our Amstel River cycleseeing route for the best map.

 Relax on the riverside terraces of Ouderkerk

 Featuring some of Amsterdam’s most breathtaking rural views and bustling riverside terraces, historic Ouderkerk aan de Amstel is a charming spot to spend an afternoon.
 The village dates back to the 12th century and has various churches and windmills that are well worth a visit.
-You’ll also find Beth Haim, the oldest Jewish cemetery in the Netherlands filled with ornate marble gravestones featuring beautiful inscriptions.
+You’ll also find Beth Haim, the oldest Jewish cemetery in the Netherlands.
+Filled with ornately carved marble gravestones that feature beautiful inscriptions in Dutch, Portuguese, and Hebrew, the graves belong to Spanish and Portuguese Jews who fled to the Netherlands in the 17th century and their descendants.

 Visit a perfectly preserved fortress town